Jack-Jerry-Stark/potter-world/README.md

 1. Day 1 : Home Page development in HTML 5 et CSS3.
 Add of JS for used a toggle's button to switch in dark and light theme in the global website.

 2. Category & Characters pages : I've added a new style page from the character's page, character's list Page, signup's page.
 It's a new background image in 3 parts for a good transition in transform and changed hours, because the theme changed of style to 6:00 PM, 8:00 PM and 9:00 AM, with the dark mode for all.
+Succesfull !

 ## Step 3 : Start of dynamics pages